lovato/hooks4git/README.md

 ### 0.3.x

 - Major rework on how strings are printed out
-- Added --ci parameter, so no color will be printed out
+- Added --ci parameter, so no color will be printed out (Idea from [Fernando Espíndola](https://github.com/fernandoe))
+- Auto create hooks folder (inside .git) if it is missing (Idea from [Édouard Lopez](https://github.com/edouard-lopez))

 ### 0.2.x

 - Support for Windows with GitBash
 - Added docker scripts for quick clean machine testing environment
 - Better exception handling when user configures duplicate sections by mistake
-- Changed default max line length example to 119 instead of 120
+- FIXED: Changed default max line length example to 119 instead of 120
 - Replaced copying code to .git/hooks with a safe bash caller
 - Replaced '\_' folder (or 'scripts' folder) with 'h4g' folder for internal scripts
 - FIXED: Script order inside a hook definition was random
-- Standard Error is nao being handled and printed accordingly
+- Standard Error Output was not being handled and printed accordingly

 ### 0.1.x